 - Except for ad units specifically designated as expandable, ads may not grow beyond the dimensions of their designated ad slots.

 - Ads may not contain viruses, spyware, trojan horses, or malware of any sort.
 Ads may not attempt to download executable files without user initiation.

 - Ads may not falsify any user interaction, such as faking clicks.

 - Ads may not send an SMS message, or initiate a charge, without explicitly notifying a user and requiring a tap or other intentional action.
 Click-to-call or click-to-SMS ads must clearly indicate that clicking the ad will initiate the call or SMS message.
-Conventions such as a phone number that looks like a hyperlink are acceptable notification.
+Conventions such as a phone number that looks like a hyperlink are acceptable notifications.

-- Video ads must not loop or repeat, unless triggered by affirmative action by the end user.
+- Video ads must not loop or repeat unless triggered by affirmative action by the end user.

 LANDING PAGE BEHAVIOR:

 - Landing pages may not attempt to auto-download software without explicit user consent.